penandlim/JL-s-Unity-Blend-Modes/README.md

 ![alt text](https://raw.githubusercontent.com/penandlim/JL-s-Unity-Blend-Modes/master/preview.png "Preview")

-The texture assigned to sprite renderer **must have same dimensions/ratio as Screen width and height.**

 Built for screen space effect but feel free to modify it by replacing GrabPass to other textures.